rodrigoalcarazdelaosa/fisiquimicamente/content/en/authors/jana/_index.md

 - 🧑‍🔬 Founders
 ---

-I am a [mastiff](https://en.wikipedia.org/wiki/Mastiff) mongrel who loves to be petted, sleep, play, go for walks and chew.
+I am a [mastiff](https://en.wikipedia.org/wiki/Mastiff) mongrel who loves to be petted, sleeping, playing, going for walks and chewing.
 I was adopted from [ASPROAN](https://asproansantander.es) when I was 7 months old and since I arrived to my new home I haven't stopped spreading happiness 🥰.